paulito-bandito/chat_api_subscriptions/README.md

 See the full article is archived as a PDF located in the project root.
 It is worth the read.

-The original repo had an incorrect `requirements.txt` and isn't usable as is.
+The original repo had an incorrect `requirements.txt` and isn't usable as is, also the README.md was void of instuctions (though it existed in the online article).
 This repo has an updated version that fixes that, and a README that gives you the basics on how to run this example.

 # To Run this Example: